Home

 5. Don't buy foam brushes, they fall apart too quickly and the pieces don't always get sucked up by the robot.

-6. If your robot is working, avoid running the pool filter if you have a main drain.
+6. If your robot is working, avoid running the pool filter if you have a main drain and the robot is getting stuck.
+Consider a main drain cover specially made for robots

 7. Be gentle with the power cord.
 It is a $200 part that will break.